Dividend Power Score

 Geographic Footprint

-UHS is headquartered in King of Prussia, Pennsylvania, and operates primarily within the United States.
-Its facilities are distributed across the Northeast, South, Midwest, West, and Southwest, with particularly strong market presence in states such as Texas, Florida, California, and Pennsylvania.
+UHS is headquartered in King of Prussia, Pennsylvania, and operates healthcare facilities across numerous states in the United States.
+Its acute care and behavioral health facilities are distributed across major metropolitan areas and regional healthcare markets, with a particularly significant presence in states such as Texas, Nevada, Florida, and California.
+The company’s extensive domestic footprint allows it to serve diverse patient populations across urban and suburban communities.

 Leadership & Governance